 To enter the exhibition from the noise of the street filled with blunt and aggressive visual messages and be confronted with quietness, subtlety and sophistication of Susan Barron’s books is an overwhelming experience.
 No new techniques or materials flaunted here.
 What is remarkable is the perfection of execution, underlined by the quality which manifests the utmost refinement and craftsmanship.
 Going through LABYRINTH OF TIME like a meditation is an intimate, engaging and uplifting experience.
 We are enticed into the realm of mystery and magic, into a world we do not want to leave.
 This is a unique experience in contemporary art.

-R ejecting a modern mind-set that valorizes the large, the garish, and the obvious, Barron's work looks instead at the diminutive, the hidden, the fragmentary, work that is best described as a kind of contemporary medievalism.
-Exhibits are presented in a timed, slideshow format.
-To stop the presentation at any time, click on the Stop button in the lower right-hand corner; to re-start, click the Start button.
+R ejecting a modern mind-set that valorizes the large, the garish, and the obvious, Barron’s work looks instead at the diminutive, the obscured, and the fragmen-tary, work that is best described as a kind of contemp-orary medievalism.
+Exhibits are presented in a measured, slideshow format.
+To stop the presentation sequence at any time, click STOP in the lower right-hand corner; to resume, click START.

 In her photographs the image seems rather to have been breathed onto the paper than printed ... in her collages, once again, she never forces for effect.
 The varied ingredients seem, in fact, to have drifted together of their own accord, and what they have to say comes in a whisper.
 But it is a whisper worth bending down to listen to.